kamathhrishi/GreyNSights/README.md

 The three major principles behind the library:

 * No raw data is exposed only aggregates

+The analyst can query and transform the dataset however they would want to , but can only get the aggregate results back.

 * The aggregates or analysis does not leak any information about individual rows

+The aggregate results are differentially private securing data rows from differencing attacks.

 * Pandas capabilities to transform and process datasets is still preserved

+The analyst might have to add a few lines of code for initializing the setup with dataowner , but they would essentially use the same pandas syntax ensuring anybody who already knows pandas could use without having to learn anything more.

 ## Installation